Step 3: pytest-native tests #

 assert 3.2 <= v <= 3.4

-Add logger and record the measurement explicitly:
+Add measure and record the measurement explicitly:

-def test_output_voltage(psu, dmm, logger):
+def test_output_voltage(psu, dmm, measure):

 psu.set_voltage(5.0)